caidenclark/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach executes a function once for each element in an array, and map creates a new array with the results of a function for each element.

 2. What is the difference between a function and a method?

+A method is part of a class, while a function is not.

 3. What is closure?

+lets you access an outer function from inside another function

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding: "this" will be the window Object.
+Implicit binding: the object before the dot while calling a function is "this".
+New Binding: when a constructor is used, "this" is the specific instance of the Object.
+Explicit binding: when call or apply method is used, "this" is defined.

 5. Why do we need super() in an extended class?

+it is used to have a child's attributes use the parent's constructor.

 ## Project Set up